Safest Teeth Whiteners

-Several DIY teeth straightening methods have been shared on YouTube and across social media, claiming that DIY teeth straightening is simple, safe, and effective; however, this is not true.
+Several DIY teeth straightening methods have been shared on YouTube and across social media, claiming that it is simple, safe, and effective.
+However, this is not true.

 DIY methods such as "gap bands" are very risky and can lead to a number of complications, including: